 The 18th is one of several strong par-5s.
 This is a good finisher with lots of water in play as you work your way slightly uphill toward the green.
 The 17th is probably the signature hole at Schaffer’s Mill, though.
 This is a very fun downhill dogleg right par-4 that features the biggest elevation drop on the course.
 A huge water hazard guards the green short and right and then a neat rock/rough/tree outcropping sits just left of the green to prevent a major bail-out on your approach.

 Schaffer’s Mill was in nice shape.
 It’s kind of a lighter green/yellow grass they have here (at least this time of year), so it’s not a deep green appearance.
 They were also spraying it with some sort of fertilizer/pesticide, so there were some odd green streaks in the fairways that you may notice in photos but didn’t affect play at all.
-The course plays beautifully with plenty of roll-out and a nice pad of turf underneath your fairway approach shots.
-The rough wasn’t super deep, but it’s pretty tangly and the ball would sit down just enough to make you work.
+The course played beautifully with plenty of roll-out and a nice pad of turf underneath your fairway approach shots.
+The rough wasn’t super deep, but it was pretty tangly and the ball would sit down just enough to make you work.
 The bunkers were fantastic and the greens were very nice, rolling at medium speeds.

 Schaffer’s Mill wasn’t the most dramatic mountain layout I played on the trip (Coyote Moon).
 Nor did it have the lushest conditions (Edgewood/Montrêux).
 However, it was easily one of the best overall.
 This is simply a fantastic course that anyone should enjoy.
 Highly recommended.